6 Ways to Make Sure You Keep Your New Years Resolution

 • Make It YOUR Goal.
 Living in our culture and society--where we’re constantly told to do better, be happier, and have more--our goals might become something that’s not our own.
 Well-meaning friends and family may also have expectations for us that don’t align with what we truly want.
 It’s important, then, to search inside yourself and decide what goals are most important to you (and not other people).
 What drives your passion?
 What are you deeply committed to that you want to focus on?
 By doing this, you can create a New Year’s Resolution that has deeper meaning for you.
 Since happiness and health go hand-in-hand, choosing a goal that would make you feel truly happy and fulfilled will increase the chances you’ll stick with it.

-• Calm Stress.
+• Calm stress.
 Energy, motivation, and willpower are not finite.
 Chronic stress and anxiety can quickly zap our strength and make it difficult to pursue goals continuously.
 When stress mounts, willpower can quickly crumble and our default is usually to fall back into old, unhealthy patterns we’re working hard to break out of.

 Taking time to practice healthy stress relief can help create more energy and motivation, while giving us a break from overtaxing our willpower.
 To center yourself, try mindful meditation.
 Studies show this practice reduces stress and anxiety better than antidepressants.
 Additionally, studies show it also strengthens a part of the brain associated with self-control.